tomasurdiales/DataScienceCookBook/docs/index.md

-Framework to build your project documentation using Python, MkDocs, mkdocstrings, and the Material for MkDocs theme.
+Demo of framework to **easily** build your project documentation. 🚀

+This format is in the process of soon becoming the official directive/recommendation for all projects by the AI & Data Science Sub-Chapter.

+Using: `python`, `MkDocs`, `Material for MkDocs` and `mkdocstrings`! 🤓

+Demo by Tomás Urdiales ([tomas.urdialesbartolome@externel.be](mailto:tomas.urdialesbartolome@externel.be)).

+---

 The documentation follows the best practice for project documentation as described by Daniele Procida